OnewheelWiki/Onewheel-Wiki/wiki/Pint-VnR.md

 #Pint VnR

+**WARNING: Modifying your board can void warranty and cause damage, injury or death.**

-Just gathering facts at this point.
+Just collating info at this point.

+## Notes

 * Main front-to-back power-cable is only live when the board is on.
 Hardware 5300, firmware 5042.
   * Source: https://youtu.be/uv1HVwRvcQA?t=1563
+* Useful components: